anupama12sg/celo_micro-lending/README.md

   }
 ```

 Borrowers can use this function to repay their loans.
-The Loan struct associated with the supplied loanId is first retrieved from the loans array.
+The `Loan` struct associated with the supplied `loanId` is first retrieved from the loans array.
 The function then validates that the sender is the borrower and that the loan has not been repaid.
-If these conditions are met, the function computes the total amount to be repaid (loan amount + interest), deducts it from the borrower's balance, marks the loan as repaid, and emits a LoanRepaid event.
+If these conditions are met then the function computes the total amount to be repaid (loan amount + interest), deducts it from the borrower's balance, marks the loan as repaid and emits a LoanRepaid event.

 ```solidity
   function deposit() external payable {